-- 1 Prepare 2 cables as indicated in the following illustration (field supply).

-- Place the 2 cables over the outdoor unit.

-- 3 Insert a rubber sheet between the cables and the outdoor unit to prevent the cables from scratching the paint (field supply).

-- Attach the ends of the cables.
+- 1 Prepare 2 cables as indicated in the following illustration (field supply). - 2 Place the 2 cables over the outdoor unit. - 3 Insert a rubber sheet between the cables and the outdoor unit to prevent the cable from scratching the paint (field supply). - 4 Attach the cable's ends.
+Tighten those ends.

-- Tighten the cables.